garyexplains/examples/how_to_build_nvidia_jetson_gpu_cluster.md

 You can find a copy in `/usr/local/cuda/samples/0_Simple/simpleMPI/` on your Jetson board.

 Copy the `simpleMPI` directory and its contents to somewhere in your home directory.
-Edit the make file (`Makefile`) and remove this two lines to stop the binary being copied to a common area in the samples directory.
+Edit the make file (`Makefile`) and remove these two lines to stop the binary from being copied to a common area in the samples directory.
 You don't need this now that you have copied the code to a local directory.

 ```
 $(EXEC) mkdir -p ../../bin/$(TARGET_ARCH)/$(TARGET_OS)/$(BUILD_TYPE)